 Just give yourself a few lifts with lighter weights to get used to the optimum positioning and secure grip on your hands before lifting heavy weights.

-The company gives you a year to try this easy lifting strap, and if you don't feel it's working for you, you have the option to return or exchange it with other products.
+We love that the company gives you a year to try this easy lifting strap, and if you don't feel it's working for you, you have the option to return or exchange it with other products.

-2 - Harbinger Cotton Lifting Straps
+2 - Harbinger Cotton Lifting Straps (Cheapest Option)

 And if you’re conscious of matching up your gym gear by color, then you’ll like the choices Harbinger has to offer.
 It's perfect if you want your weightlifting straps to blend in with your gym bag.